What Is a Container? Complete Guide [2022]

 What Is Container Technology?

-Containers solve this problem, providing a lightweight package that lets you deploy applications anywhere, making them more portable.
+Containers provide a lightweight package that lets you deploy applications anywhere, making them more portable.
 Container images package services and applications together with their configurations and dependencies.
-Software development teams can test containerized applications as complete units and deploy them in containerized form to a host operating system.
+This makes development and testing easier, because applications can be automatically deployed to a realistic staging environment.
+It also eases scalability in production environments.

 This is part of our series of articles about Docker containers.